ibraheemdev/seize/README.md

 `enter` returns a guard that allows you to safely load an atomic pointer.
-Any _valid_ pointer loaded through a guard is guaranteed to stay valid until the guard is dropped, or it is retired by the current thread.
-Importantly, if a different thread retires an object while we you hold the guard, the collector knows not to reclaim the object until the guard is dropped.
+Any _valid_ pointer loaded through a guard is guaranteed to stay valid until the guard is dropped, or is retired by the current thread.
+Importantly, if another thread retires an object that you protected, the collector knows not to reclaim the object until your guard is dropped.

 ```rust,ignore
 impl Stack {